 And there are other similar characteristics.
-Both conditions are more prevalent among females and may emerge during pregnancy and menopause, showing that sex hormones play an important role in their development.
+Both conditions are more prevalent among females and may emerge during pregnancy and menopause, showing that sex hormones play an essential role in their development.
 They are both considered “silent diseases”.
 Gallstones can be asymptomatic for many years and are often just discovered inadvertently or because of a gallbladder attack.
 Likewise, many people do not know they have osteoporosis until they break a bone.

 The Role of Inflammation

 As for the gallbladder, inflammation is common within the biliary tree.
 The excessive and long-term presence of inflammation may cause tissue damage and lead to cholecystitis or cholangitis.
-The scarring brought about by the constant tissue damage may affect the liver and the bile, influencing enterohepatic circulation, and possibly resulting in gallstones.
+The scarring brought about by the constant tissue damage may affect the liver and the bile, influencing enterohepatic circulation and possibly resulting in gallstones.